Discrimination against atheists

 Discrimination against atheists, sometimes called atheophobia, atheistophobia, or anti-atheism, both at present and historically, includes persecution of and discrimination against people who are identified as atheists.
-Discrimination against atheists may also comprise negative attitudes, prejudice, hostility, hatred, fear, or intolerance towards atheists and atheism.
+Discrimination against atheists may be manifested by negative attitudes, prejudice, hostility, hatred, fear, or intolerance towards atheists and atheism or even the complete denial of atheists' existence.
+It is often expressed in distrust regardless of its manifestation.
+Perceived atheist prevalence seems to be correlated with reduction in prejudice.
+There is global prevalence of mistrust in moral perceptions of atheists found in even secular countries and among atheists.

 Because atheism can be defined in various ways, those discriminated against or persecuted on the grounds of being atheists might not have been considered atheists in a different time or place.
 Thirteen Muslim countries officially punish atheism or apostasy by death and Humanists International asserts that "the overwhelming majority" of the 193 member states of the United Nations "at best discriminate against citizens who have no belief in a god and at worst can jail them for offences dubbed blasphemy".

-In some Muslim-majority countries, atheists face persecution and severe penalties such as the withdrawal of legal status or, in the case of apostasy, capital punishment.
+It has been argued that the most intense persecutions of atheists such as executions and killings may amount to genocide under the legal definition.

 Ancient times

 Tim Whitmarsh argues atheism existed in the ancient world, though it remains difficult to assess its extent given that atheists are referenced (usually disparagingly) rather than having surviving writings.
 Given monotheism at the time was a minority view, atheism generally attacked polytheistic beliefs and associated practices in references found.
 The word "atheos" (godless) also was used for religious dissent generally (including the monotheists) which complicates study further.
 Despite these difficulties, Whitmarsh believes that otherwise atheism then was much the same.
 While atheists (or people perceived as such) were occasionally persecuted, this was rare (perhaps due to being a small group, plus a relative tolerance toward different religious views).
 Other scholars believe it arose later in the modern era.
 Lucien Febvre has referred to the "unthinkability" of atheism in its strongest sense before the sixteenth century, because of the "deep religiosity" of that era.
 Karen Armstrong has concurred, writing "from birth and baptism to death and burial in the churchyard, religion dominated the life of every single man and woman.
 Every activity of the day, which was punctuated by church bells summoning the faithful to prayer, was saturated with religious beliefs and institutions: they dominated professional and public life—even the guilds and the universities were religious organizations. ...
 Even if an exceptional man could have achieved the objectivity necessary to question the nature of religion and the existence of God, he would have found no support in either the philosophy or the science of his time."
 As governmental authority rested on the notion of divine right, it was threatened by those who denied the existence of the local god.
-Those labeled as atheist, including early Christians and Muslims, were as a result targeted for legal persecution.
+Those labeled as atheist, including early Christians, Jews and Sufi Muslims, were as a result targeted for legal persecution.